 Researchers at Northwestern University have developed an innovative holographic camera that can see through just about anything including people and around corners, all with high-precision.
 Officially called synthetic wavelength holography, this new method functions by indirectly scattering coherent light onto hidden objects, which then scatters again and travels back to a camera.
 An algorithm is then used to reconstruct the scattered light signal to reveal the hidden objects.
-Read more for another picture and additional information.

 This method results in a high temporal resolution and has potential to capture fast-moving objects, like a beating heart through the chest or speeding cars around a street corner.
 Practical future uses include non-invasive medical imaging, early-warning navigation systems for automobiles and industrial inspection in tightly confined spaces.